 International Citizen Service (ICS) is a once-in-a-lifetime overseas volunteering opportunity open to all 18-25 year olds, funded by the UK Government.
 You'll work with local communities to make long-lasting improvements in developing countries across Africa and Asia.
 As well as structured training and support, ICS volunteers receive their visas, flights, travel and medical insurance, medication, vaccines, food and accommodation and a small allowance during their placement.

-Click here to find out more and apply now to be overseas in January 2019.
+Click here to find out more about ICS and apply.